-If you received your Flu vaccine at any location outside of a Johns Hopkins based mass vaccine clinic or from a Unit Champion, you must upload proof of your vaccine to Vaccination Management System (VMS).
+If you received your flu vaccine at any location that is not a Johns Hopkins based mass vaccine clinic, or if you did not obtain the vaccine from a unit champion, you must upload proof of the vaccine to the vaccine management system.
 This includes vaccines given:

-- At a Walgreens retail location (with or without a voucher)
+- A Walgreens retail location (without a voucher)

-It is expected that you use this link to submit documented proof of your 2022-2023 Influenza Vaccination received elsewhere.
-If you do not have access to a computer and/or scanner to submit your proof of vaccination, you may use another Johns Hopkins employee to submit your proof of vaccination by using the tool below:
+Use this link to submit documented proof of your 2023-2024 influenza vaccination received outside of Johns Hopkins.
+If you do not have access to a computer or scanner to submit your proof of vaccination, another Johns Hopkins employee may submit your proof of vaccination by using the VMS link below:

-Vaccination Management System (**Please follow the requirements below**)
+Vaccine Management System (Please see the requirements below)